seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 _If you have any recommendations on how this could be more beginner-friendly please tell me._

 ## Things I wish I knew when learning OpenGL
 The most important thing a programmer should know before deciding whether to learn OpenGL is that OpenGL is very low level, poorly documented and extremely crufty.
+This is because it is an API specification and not a product library per-se.
+It is up to the many various vendors to implement the API spec as best they can.

 {% pullquote right %}
-In its various incarnations OpenGL spans almost 20 years and at least 7 major revisions, including the embedded versions. {"Anyone looking to learn to use OpenGL will face a constant battle with finding relevant documentation and samples for their chosen version on their chosen platform with their chosen extensions."}
+In its various incarnations OpenGL spans almost 20 years and at least 7 major revisions, including the embedded versions. {"Anyone looking to learn to use OpenGL will face a constant battle with finding relevant documentation for their chosen version on their chosen platform with their chosen extensions."}
 {% endpullquote %}

 The next thing to know about modern OpenGL is that these days it does very little legwork for you other than allowing you to run a program on the GPU.
 You will have to write the GPU shader programs that do everything from transforming your own application data into screen-space coordinates, to calculating the exact colour of every pixel on the screen incorporating lighting and shading algorithms that you implement yourself (fortunately linear algebra makes this stuff a lot simpler than it sounds!)
 So OpenGL will not do any inherently 3D stuff for you - most OpenGL commands and types are capable of describing 3D positions, directions and transformations but you have to do the grunt work yourself.